UrjaChakraborty/StockMarketDemo/readme.md

 - Add ridge/lasso regression or time-series models (ARIMA, Prophet)
 - Add more features: volume changes, RSI, MACD
 - Use cross-validation with rolling windows

-## License
-MIT — adapt and reuse for learning purposes.